 (but if a man does not know how to manage his own household, how will he take care of the church of God?),1 Timothy 3:5(NASB)

-They should be temperate in their behaviour, sober-minded, hospitable and able to teach sound doctrine.
+Elders should be temperate in their behaviour, sober-minded, hospitable and able to teach sound doctrine.
 They should not be addicted to wine, nor should they be violent, quarrelsome, greedy or covetous.
 Other eldership qualities in Paul's list include being gentle in disposition, gracious in demeanour, and living a life that is a good testimony to Christ, and one that honours His name.

-A long and comprehensive list of qualities and qualification, which he considered so important in church leadership, are clearly laid out in this passage of Scripture.
+A long and comprehensive list of qualities and qualification, which Paul considered so important in church leadership, are clearly laid out in this passage of Scripture.
 However, Paul interjects his eldership treatise, by asking an interesting, yet simple question, which could shed light on the suitability, or otherwise, of any man seeking to fulfil this role: (but if a man does not know how to manage his own household, how will he take care of the church of God?).

 Wise, kind and careful leadership at home, should be the mark of every Christian family.
-Children, should be taught to obey both of their parents, in the Lord, for this is right in the eyes of God.
+Children should be taught to obey both of their parents, in the Lord, for this is right in the eyes of God.
 As fathers, they should not provoke their children to anger, but bring them up in godly discipline with respect for others.. and for the Lord.
-Those that desire to be elders, should be loving husbands to their wives, and not be bitter against them.
-Each man is called to love their wife, even as Christ also loved the church, and gave Himself for her.
+Those that desire to be elders should be loving husbands to their wives, and not be bitter against them.
+Each man is called to love their wife, even as Christ also loved the Church, and gave Himself for her.

-May we all study the qualities and characteristics that Paul expects from those that are overseers within the Body of Christ, and seek to reflect every godly attribute in our own lives, both at home and in the wider community - and may each of our lives be honouring to the Lord, Who died to pay the price for our sins - so that we may become a living testimony of God's saving grace and sufficient strength - to all with whom we come in contact.
+May we all study the qualities and characteristics that Paul expects from those that are overseers within the Body of Christ, and seek to reflect every godly attribute in our own lives, both at home and in the wider community.
+And may each of our lives be honouring to the Lord, Who died to pay the price for our sins - so that we may become a living testimony of God's saving grace and sufficient strength - to all with whom we come in contact.